VAT for Insurance

-The biggest VAT issue in the insurance sector is the fact that VAT cannot be reclaimed on costs that relate to exempt sales.
+The biggest VAT issue in these sectors is the fact that VAT on costs that relate to VAT exempt sales cannot be reclaimed.
 VAT costs may be kept to a minimum by:

 • ensuring that VAT is not charged by suppliers who do not need to add VAT to their bills;

-• attributing VAT on costs to transactions that give the right to reclaim VAT;
+• attributing VAT on costs to transactions that give a right to reclaim VAT;

 • ensuring that all transactions that give VAT recovery rights are identified and properly valued;